 While I am still educating myself and making changes to my plastic use and wastefulness, I think it’s not only important but essential for me to spread the message as far as I can to teach people about the current state our planet is in.
 To the islands of garbage in the Pacific Ocean, microplastics on beaches, and sinking islands in the South Pacific; our home is being trashed and taken for granted, and quite frankly, we need to turn this bus around.

-I want to change the way people look at waste and encourage steps to be more mindful of what they consume, where those things go after they have been consumed, and in the result of that, make changes to their lifestyle whether it be switching to a bamboo toothbrush, or making a complete 180 and going zero waste (which is what I am currently working towards).
+I want to change the way people look at waste and encourage steps to be more mindful of what they consume, where those things go after they have been consumed, and in a result of that, make changes to their lifestyle whether it be switching to a bamboo toothbrush, or making a complete 180 and going zero waste (which is what I am currently working towards).
 A small step is still a step in the right direction.
 No one is going to be absolutely perfect but building awareness and spreading a positive message to produce change is one of the biggest things I am advocating for on my site.

 Following That Dream